Scandals

 Scandals Introduction

-Your task: In this unit, you will examine primary sources related to the Ku Klux Klan decline in Southern Illinois.
+In this unit, you will analyze primary and secondary sources related to the decline of the Ku Klux Klan in southern Illinois, examining how financial corruption, criminal scandals, and external pressures led to its downfall.